 William Turner is one of the names on the Bottesford ‘church list’ of WW1 Servicemen, but his military service records have not been located.

 William Turner junior was born on the 18th August, 1882, and baptised on the 1st October, in Bottesford.
 He was the last of the four sons of William and Martha Turner.
 William Turner senior was a gardener who came from Ashurst in Kent, where he was born in 1853.
 Martha (neé Patch) was from Norton, Somerset, born in 1849.
 They married at Christ Church, Battersea, on the 19th August, 1875.
-After Martha’s death (after 1911), William remarried, leaving Bottesford to live at Hayes, Middlesex.
+After Martha’s death (after 1911), William remarried, leaving Bottesford to live at Hayes, near Tunbridge Wells in Kent.

-By the 1881 census the family had moved to Bottesford and lived on Easthorpe Road.
-The 1891 census also records them as resident on Easthorpe Road.
+By the date of the 1881 census the family had moved to Bottesford and lived on Easthorpe Road.
+The 1891 census also records them as still resident on Easthorpe Road.
 There were now four sons, all at school: Frederick W. (aged 12), Louis Henry (aged 11), Ernest (aged 10) and William (aged 8).
 There was also a boarder named William Sopp, a 21 year old groom from Kirdford.
 Sussex.
-William Turner gave his occupation as a gardener.
+William Turner senior gave his occupation as that of a gardener.

 In 1901, William Turner junior was at work as a draper’s assistant, boarding at 51 High Street, Grantham.
-By 1911, he was 24, boarding at 14 Alfred Road, Acton, was working as an assistant in gentlemen’s clothing.
+However, by the time of the 1911 census, when he was 24 years old, he had moved to London and was boarding at 14 Alfred Road, Acton, working as an assistant in gentlemen’s clothing.

 No military records as yet although his name is on the Bottesford service list.